Virginia Conference Archives:

 The Virginia Museum of History & Culture holds the collections of the Virginia Historical Society (VHS) and includes materials relevant to Virginia Methodism and churches.
 You can search the Library Collections for print materials, photographs, objects and other items.
 Access to the research library is included in admission to the museum and is free for members, and they also have a fee-based research service for those who wish to hire them to do the research.

-Virginia Heritage is a large digital resource of finding aids for collections at several academic libraries and cultural heritage organizations in Virginia.
+Archival Resources of the Virginias (ARVAS; formerly Virginia Heritage) is a large digital resource of finding aids for collections at several academic libraries and cultural heritage organizations in Virginia and West Virginia.
 Note that this does not include all items held by these libraries or organizations, so the holdings for each should be explored further.

 The holdings of local and regional historical societies, museums, public libraries, and college and university libraries should be investigated.